HenrikBengtsson/matrixStats/revdep/problems.md

     The Date field is over a month old.

     This build time stamp is over a month old.
     ```

-*   checking installed package size ...
-NOTE
-    ```
-      installed size is 1024.5Mb
-      sub-directories of 1Mb or more:
-        data  1024.0Mb
-    ```

 *   checking DESCRIPTION meta-information ...
 NOTE